-6 Best High-Protein Desserts Using Protein Powder (3 Ingredients & Less)POSTED ON Jun 11, 2022
+6 Best High-Protein Desserts Using Protein Powder (3 Ingredients & Less)UPDATED ON Feb 22, 2023

 Do you use protein and meat synonymously?
 Because we don’t.
 If you’re looking for some sweet treats that pack a punch in protein, we’ve got you covered.

 You may be keen on boosting your protein intake.
 While it is true that meat offers generous servings of protein, that isn’t your only option.

 In the high-protein department, you’ll find other foods like cheese, eggs, salmon, nuts, yoghurt, and dessert.
 Wait a minute—dessert?
 Yup, you heard that right.
 High-protein desserts do exist.

 But it gets even better.
 You won’t have to rush off to your local grocer to pick up a dozen different ingredients this time around.

 We’ve got a list of mix-it-yourself high-protein desserts that require only three ingredients or less.
 These can help pump up your protein intake, not to mention they’re effortless to put together and delicious, too!

 Here’s our list of the best DIY high-protein desserts you can find in Australia.

 Best High-Protein Desserts in Australia